The International Phonetic Alphabet

 /ˈsʌðək/

-Let’s say we want to compare the British and American pronunciation of the word ‘brother’.
-We can check the phonetic reading for both accents.
+Let’s say we want to compare the pronunciation of the word ‘brother’.
+We can confirm the pronunciation for both General American and RP using the IPA.

-The phonetic reading for British RP does not include the /r/ sound at the end.
-Without the IPA readings, checking the pronunciation can create frustration and confusion, especially for a non-native speaker of English.
+RP does not include the rhotic /r/ sound at the end.
+The IPA readings provide clarity and help avoid confusion which is especially useful for a non-native speakers.

 The 20 Vowel Sounds